-Applicants have the option to apply for pre-allocation to a particular Foundation School on the grounds of their circumstances (please refer to the guidance on the UKFPO website).
-Applicants for pre-allocation are reviewed by local panels that comprise of both medical school and foundation school representatives.
-The UKFPO’s Eligibility Office convene an appropriate panel to consider applications from Eligibility Office applicants.
+Applicants have the option to apply for pre-allocation to a particular Foundation School based on their personal circumstances (refer to the guidance on the UKFP webpage).
+Applications for pre-allocation are reviewed by a national panel comprising of medical school, foundation school and UKFPO representatives.

 Applicants may appeal the outcome of their application for pre-allocation.

-Applicants who qualified from medical school two years prior to the start of the programme must also undertake an assessment of their clinical skills in the UK prior to being granted full eligibility.
+Applicants who qualified from medical school two years before the start of the programme must also undertake an assessment of their clinical skills in the UK before being granted full eligibility.
 The primary purpose of this assessment is to determine suitability to start the foundation programme.
 The assessments will be undertaken by Manchester University NHS Foundation Trust.
 Candidates will sit a set of 16-station Objective Structured Clinical Examinations (OSCEs) in approximately four hours.

 Applicants may appeal the outcome of the Clinical Assessment.

-The first stage of this appeals process does not apply to Clinical Assessment outcomes.
+The first stage of the UKFPO appeals process does not apply to Clinical Assessment outcomes.